ejngotho1/UFOs/README.md

 Results: Let’s describe step by step how someone might use the new webpage by walking through the process of using the search criteria.
 Using images of your webpage during the filtering process to support your explanation.
 Let’s begin reviewing our HTML Filter and Table code.

-Image with JavaScript & HTML Code below.

-Code and Image

     <!--Filter and Table-->
     <div class="container-fluid">
         <div class="row">